jdheinz/project-ordo_ab_chao/README.md

      1. Anaconda package (with Anaconda Navigator, Spyder are only needed) OR
      2. sublime text IDE OR
      3. PyCharm IDE
+  > NOTE: This project was made using the Anaconda package, and Anaconda prompt.
+So the Anaconda prompt is recommended because of recent problems trying to build the project from a regular command prompt.
   - create a directory, such as 'dev' or 'development'
   - get inside the 'dev' directory by using: cd dev
   - then run the command line using: git clone (address of clone/download for this repository)